beejjorgensen/bgnet/src/bgnet.md

 Every time you `recv()` data, you'll append it into the work buffer and check to see if the packet is complete.
-That is, the number of bytes in the buffer is greater than or equal to the length specified in the header (+1, because the length in the header doesn't include the byte for the length itself.)
+That is, the number of bytes in the buffer is greater than or equal to the length specified in the header (+1, because the length in the header doesn't include the byte for the length itself).
 If the number of bytes in the buffer is less than 1, the packet is not complete, obviously.
 You have to make a special case for this, though, since the first byte is garbage and you can't rely on it for the correct packet length.